 Bored teenaged wizards throwing a graduation celebration.

-Uncomfortable wedding preparation between magic wielding family members and those more on the Muggle side of things.
+Uncomfortable wedding preparation between a magic wielding family tree and those more on the Muggle side of things.

 A fairy prince who decides to abandon his responsibilities to become a street musician.

-Just try to not have fun writing (or even just reading!) these fantasy story ideas.
+Just try to not have fun writing (or even just reading!) these fantasy writing prompts.

 Stories, more than any other artistic expression, have the power to make people care.
 Stories have the ability to change people’s lives.